azuline/rose/docs/METADATA_MANAGEMENT.md

 Applied tag changes to 7 tracks!
 ```

-And we also normalized a G-Dragon release's genre tag on the way!
-I'd like to
+And we also normalized a G-Dragon release on the way!

-run these rules again in the future, so that all new music I add to my library
+These rules were quite useful, so I'd like to store them, so that I can run
-is normalized according to these rules.
-To do so, the following text goes
+them again in the future when new music is added to the library.
+To do so, I
-inside my configuration file.
+add the following text to my configuration file:

 ```toml
 [[stored_metadata_rules]]